 Add an Azure Spot node pool to an Azure Kubernetes Service (AKS) cluster

 A Spot node pool is a node pool backed by an Azure Spot Virtual machine scale set.
-Using Spot VMs for nodes with your AKS cluster allows you to take advantage of unutilized capacity in Azure at a significant cost savings.
-The amount of available unutilized capacity will vary based on many factors, including node size, region, and time of day.
+With Spot VMs in your AKS cluster, you can take advantage of unutilized Azure capacity with significant cost savings.
+The amount of available unutilized capacity varies based on many factors, such as node size, region, and time of day.

-When you deploy a Spot node pool, Azure will allocate the Spot nodes if there's capacity available.
+When you deploy a Spot node pool, Azure allocates the Spot nodes if there's capacity available and deploys a Spot scale set that backs the Spot node pool in a single default domain.
 There's no SLA for the Spot nodes.
-A Spot scale set that backs the Spot node pool is deployed in a single fault domain and offers no high availability guarantees.
-At any time when Azure needs the capacity back, the Azure infrastructure will evict Spot nodes.
+There are no high availability guarantees.
+If Azure needs capacity back, the Azure infrastructure will evict the Spot nodes.